num0005/h2codez_docs/docs/H2Tool/Lightmapper.md

 Lightmapping in Halo 2 by default is a bit of a pain.
 Some maps you make could take days to finish on Super.
 This make expansive maps with many different light sources be almost impossible to test quickly without doing tricks like cutting out the BSP you are testing or using lower quality lightmaps.
 At the time of current writing the lightmapper farm technique used during the development of Halo 2 has been brought back to a usable state.
 Here is how to use it.

-Limit the max number of lightmapping instances on one PC to the number of threads it supports for best preformace.
+Limit the max number of lightmapping instances on one PC to the number of threads it supports for best performance.
 Leave one thread free if you want to use your PC for anything else during lightmapping.
 {: .tip}

 ## Getting started